 BACKGROUND

-Surgical resection is treatment of choice for gall bladder cancer (GBC) patients but only 10% patients are resectable at presentation.
-Even after surgical resection overall survival (OS) has been poor due to high rates of recurrence.
+Surgical resection is a treatment of choice for gall bladder cancer (GBC) patients but only 10% of patients have a resectable disease at presentation.
+Even after surgical resection, overall survival (OS) has been poor due to high rates of recurrence.
 Combination of surgery and systemic therapy can improve outcomes in this aggressive disease.

 AIM

-To summarize our single-center experience with multimodality management of resectable gallbladder cancer patients.
+To summarize our single-center experience with multimodality management of resectable GBC patients.

 METHODS

 Data of all patients undergoing surgery for suspected GBC from January 2012 to December 2018 was retrieved from a prospectively maintained electronic database.
-Information extracted included demographics, operative and perioperative details, histopathology, neoadjuvant/adjuvant therapy, follow up and recurrence.
-To know the factors associated with recurrence and OS, univariate and multivariate analysis was done using log rank test and cox proportional hazard analysis for categorical and continuous variables respectively.
+Information extracted included demographics, operative and perioperative details, histopathology, neoadjuvant/adjuvant therapy, follow-up, and recurrence.
+To know the factors associated with recurrence and OS, univariate and multivariate analysis was done using log rank test and cox proportional hazard analysis for categorical and continuous variables, respectively.
 Multivariate analysis was done using multiple regression analysis.

 RESULTS

-Of 274 patients of GBC were taken up for surgical resection.
-172 (62.7%) were females and median age was 56 years.
-On exploration 102 patients were found metastatic or unresectable (distant metastasis in 66 and locally unresectable in 34).
+Of 274 patients with GBC taken up for surgical resection, 172 (62.7%) were female and the median age was 56 years.
+On exploration, 102 patients were found to have a metastatic or unresectable disease (distant metastasis in 66 and locally unresectable in 34).
 Of 172 patients who finally underwent surgery, 93 (54%) underwent wedge resection followed by anatomical segment IVb/V resection in 66 (38.4%) and modified extended right hepatectomy in 12 (7%) patients.
-90 d post-operative mortality was 4.6%.
-At a median follow up of 20 mo, 71 (41.2%) patients developed recurrence.
-Estimated 1-, 3- and 5-years OS were 86.5%, 56% and 43.5% respectively.
-Estimated 1 year and 3 years disease free survival (DFS) was 75% and 49.2% respectively.
-On multivariate analysis, inferior OS was seen with pT3/T4 tumor (P = 0.0001), perineural invasion (P = 0.0096) and R+ resection (P = 0.0125).
-However, only pT3/T4 tumors were associated with poor DFS (P < 0.0001).
+The postoperative mortality at 90 d was 4.6%.
+During a median follow-up period of 20 mo, 71 (41.2%) patients developed recurrence.
+Estimated 1-, 3-, and 5-years OS rates were 86.5%, 56%, and 43.5%, respectively.
+Estimated 1- and 3-year disease free survival (DFS) rates were 75% and 49.2%, respectively.
+On multivariate analysis, inferior OS was seen with pT3/T4 tumor (P = 0.0001), perineural invasion (P = 0.0096), and R+ resection (P = 0.0125).
+However, only pT3/T4 tumors were associated with a poor DFS (P < 0.0001).

 CONCLUSION

-Multimodality treatment significantly improves 5 years survival of GBC up to 43%.
-R+ resection, higher T stage and peri-neural invasion adversely affected the outcome and should be considered for systemic therapy in addition to surgery to optimize the outcomes.
-Multimodality treatment of GBC has potential to improve survival of GBC patients.
+Multimodality treatment significantly improves the 5-year survival rate of patients with GBC up to 43%.
+R+ resection, higher T stage, and perineural invasion adversely affect the outcome and should be considered for systemic therapy in addition to surgery to optimize the outcomes.
+Multimodality treatment of GBC has potential to improve the survival of GBC patients.

 Key Words: Gall bladder cancer; Multimodality; Surgical resection; Adjuvant; Chemotherapy; Chemoradiotherapy

-Goel S, Aggarwal A, Iqbal A, Talwar V, Mitra S, Singh S. Multimodality management of gallbladder cancer can lead to better outcome: Experience from a tertiary care oncology centre in North India.
+Goel S, Aggarwal A, Iqbal A, Talwar V, Mitra S, Singh S. Multimodality management of gallbladder cancer can lead to a better outcome: Experience from a tertiary care oncology centre in North India.
 World J Gastroenterol 2021; In press

-Core Tip: Gallbladder cancer (GBC) is an aggressive malignancy with only 10% cases amenable to resection at presentation and dismal overall 5-year survival of 5%-13% after curative surgery.
-Recently several experts have recommended that multimodality treatment, including neoadjuvant and adjuvant therapies can improve survival.
+Core Tip: Gallbladder cancer (GBC) is an aggressive malignancy with only 10% of cases amenable to resection at presentation and a dismal overall 5-year survival rate of 5%-13% after curative surgery.
+Recently, several experts have recommended that multimodality treatment, including neoadjuvant and adjuvant therapies, can improve survival.
 In this study, we share our experience with multimodality approach in GBC.
-Five years overall survival was approaching 50% and therefore we suggest that such approach can improve survival in this aggressive malignancy.
+Five-year overall survival was approaching 50%, and therefore we suggest that such approach can improve survival in this aggressive malignancy.

 INTRODUCTION

 Gallbladder cancer (GBC) is the most common and most aggressive malignant disease of the biliary tract.
 A distinct geographical variability has been observed in the prevalence of GBC.
-Countries like India, Pakistan, Chile, Korea and Japan have reported higher prevalence as compared to western world.
-Highest incidence has been reported from regions like Delhi, India (21.5/100000), La Paz, Bolivia (15.5/100000), South Karachi, Pakistan (13.8/100000), and Quito, Ecuador (12.9/100000)[1,2].
+Countries like India, Pakistan, Chile, Korea, and Japan have reported a higher prevalence as compared to the Western world.
+The highest incidence has been reported in regions like Delhi, India (21.5/100000), La Paz, Bolivia (15.5/100000), South Karachi, Pakistan (13.8/100000), and Quito, Ecuador (12.9/100000)[1,2].